 The Coffee Estate Inn sits high up on a hill a few kilometers above the town of Boquete, so it is both secluded and peaceful as well as a quick, convenient drive into town as well as local hiking trails and other day trips.
 Jane and Barry provide loads of detailed information, both during the arrival orientation as well as in the information book left in each guest room; and they always make themselves available to answer questions or provide guests with area information.
 You can also take a coffee tour of the farm with Barry, who explains the process of coffee farming and roasting, along with interesting tidbits about the gardens in general and life in Panama.
 The tour is included in stays of three or more nights.

 The Coffee Estate Inn remains a small and exclusive hotel by choice.
 The bright and airy bungalows face the volcano and have spectacular views.
 All are surrounded and separated by gardens and forest.
-Each bungalow has a large covered terrace, spacious living room and dining area, kitchenette, separate bedroom with ensuite bathroom, flat screen television with satellite TV and DVD, security safe and free high speed wireless Internet.
+Each bungalow has a large covered terrace, spacious living room, and dining area, kitchenette, separate bedroom with ensuite bathroom, flat-screen television with satellite TV and DVD, security safe, and free high-speed wireless Internet.
 Windows are screened.
-Each bungalow also has a fully stocked kitchenette with toaster oven, microwave, mini-fridge and of course – a personal supply of the estate’s personally roasted coffee beans, never more than three days out of the roaster.
+Each bungalow also has a fully stocked kitchenette with a toaster oven, microwave, mini-fridge, and of course – a personal supply of the estate’s personally roasted coffee beans, never more than three days out of the roaster.